Leaseholder consultation explained

 - Give you a description of the proposed works or services.

-- Tell you the reasons we are making the proposals.
+- Tell you the reasons we're making the proposals.

 - Tell you a time and place where you can inspect the proposals.